Stena Britannica ferry accidents and incidents

 |04 July 2018||Crew / Passenger Injuries and Overboards|

-On July 4, 2018, a 20-30-year-old male passenger (Iranian) jumped overboard from the ferry (off Essex coast) after he was refused entry to UK.
+On July 4, 2018, a 20-30-year-old male passenger (Iranian) jumped overboard from the ferry (off Essex coast) after he was refused entry to the UK.
 Soon the man was rescued alive (by a fishing boat), then brought ashore by lifeboat.
 The man jumped from the ship shortly after it left Harwich (England), en-route to Hook of Holland.
 He was treated in Colchester Hospital for a minor injury.

 You can add more details on reported here accident or submit new / your own Stena Britannica ferry ship incident ("Cruise Minus" report) via CruiseMapper's contact form.